ailearncloud/ailearnweb/_sources/intro.md

 # <font color="maroon">Overview</font>

-AI-Learn is an open-source toolset and digital platform for creating modular skills-based curriculums.
-We cut out the middlemen by placing AI-powered tools directly in the hands of educators.
-Using AI-Learn, an educator can **design** an entire skills-based curriculum, **deploy** it to an intelligent tutoring system or learning management system, **evaluate** what is working and what needs to change, **improve** specific instructional materials to increase learning efficacy, and **share** the work and data, with colleagues, educational researchers, and the global educational community.
-AI-Learn is powered by AI Large Language Models (LLMs).
+AI-Learn is an open-source, AI-powered platform designed to revolutionize the way educators create skills-based curriculums.
+By eliminating the need for middlemen, AI-Learn puts cutting-edge tools directly into the hands of educators, empowering them to design, deploy, evaluate, and refine tailored curriculums with ease.
+The platform also faciliates collaboration and knowledge-sharing among educators, researchers, and the global educational community, fostering innovation in the learning landscape.

 ```{figure} /images/workflow.png
 :width: 500px